jad-debugs/vimrc/README.md

 Below is a summary from the plugins I use.
-Some are not included, but can easily be found because the plug name is their github rep.
+Some are not included, but can easily be found because the plug name is their github repo.

 # vim-airline